 The role sharing in decommissioning and contaminated water management of Fukushima Daiichi NSP

-1. Design of Specific Strategies to Deal with Key Decommissioning Challenges
+1. Developing Specific Strategies to Deal with Main Decommissioning Challenges

-With experts gathered from Japan and around the world, the Decommissioning Office formulates major mid-and-long term strategies to deal with the decommissioning of the Fukushima Daiichi Nuclear Power Station (NPS), such as methods of retrieval of fuel which has melted then hardened (fuel debris) and the handling of radioactive waste, and supports decommissioning work.
+With experts gathered from Japan and around the world, the Decommissioning Office formulates strategies to deal with main mid-and-long term challenges in the decommissioning of the Tokyo Electric Power Company Holdings, Inc. Fukushima Daiichi NPS, such as methods of retrieval of fuel which has melted then hardened (fuel debris) and the radioactive waste management, and supports decommissioning work.

-Additionally, the NDF offers technical assistance for addressing current important issues promoted by the Japanese government and TEPCO, such as measures to deal with contaminated water.
+Additionally, the NDF offers technical advice, etc., for addressing important immediate concerns held by the Japanese government and TEPCO, such as measures to deal with contaminated water.

 2. R&D Project Management